phalcon-orphanage/docs/en/reference/views.rst

         public function showAction()
         {
-            //Pass all the posts to the views
+            // Pass all the posts to the views
             $this->view->setVar("posts", Posts::find());

-            //Using the magic setter
+            // Using the magic setter
             $this->view->posts = Posts::find();

-            //Passing more than one variable at the same time
+            // Passing more than one variable at the same time
             $this->view->setVars(array(
                 'title' => $post->title,
                 'content' => $post->content
             ));
         }
     }

 A variable with the name of the first parameter of setVar() will be created in the view, ready to be used.
 The variable can be of any type,